Light show: inside the immersion between two continents in Iceland - 07/30/2022

-Situated between the North American and Eurasian tectonic plates at the crossroads of two continents, Iceland’s Silfra Rift is one of the most famous dive sites in the world, popular with tourists who venture into its icy waters each summer. .
+Situated between the North American and Eurasian tectonic plates at the meeting of two continents, Iceland’s Silfra Rift is one of the world’s most famous dive sites, popular with tourists who venture into its icy waters each summer. .

 In the heart of Thingvellir National Park, on the edge of one of Iceland’s largest lakes, corridors of submerged rock form deep cavities between the two continents, which drift apart by an inch or two each year.